MicrosoftDocs/memdocs/sccm/tenant-attach/tenant-attach-tech-reference.md

 - **SMS_SERVICE_CONNECTOR**: Uses the Gateway Notification Worker for processing the notification from Microsoft Endpoint Manager admin center.
 - **SMS_NOTIFICATION_SERVICE**: Gets the notification and creates a client notification.
 - **BgbAgent**: The client gets task and runs the requested action.
-BGB is also known as *Big Green Button*.

 ## SMS_SERVICE_CONNECTOR